 GeneCards Summary for CHRNG Gene

-CHRNG (Cholinergic Receptor, Nicotinic, Gamma (Muscle)) is a Protein Coding gene.
-Diseases associated with CHRNG include neonatal myasthenia gravis and escobar syndrome.
-Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include acetylcholine-activated cation-selective channel activity and channel activity.
-An important paralog of this gene is CHRNA3.
+CHRNG (Cholinergic Receptor Nicotinic Gamma Subunit) is a Protein Coding gene.
+Diseases associated with CHRNG include Multiple Pterygium Syndrome, Escobar Variant and Multiple Pterygium Syndrome, Lethal Type.
+Among its related pathways are Transmission across Chemical Synapses and Nanog in Mammalian ESC Pluripotency.
+Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity and channel activity.
+An important paralog of this gene is CHRNE.

 After binding acetylcholine, the AChR responds by an extensive change in conformation that affects all subunits and leads to opening of an ion-conducting channel across the plasma membrane.